servalproject/serval-dna/INSTALL.md

 Test dependencies:

  * bash 3.2.48 or later
- * GNU grep, sed and awk (on OSX and Solaris, as ggrep, gsed and gawk)
+ * GNU grep, sed and awk (on Mac OS-X and Solaris, as ggrep, gsed and gawk)
  * jq 1.3 or later
  * curl

-The GNU grep, sed and awk programs can be installed on OSX using the [homebrew][] package manager.
+The GNU grep, sed and awk programs can be installed on Mac OS-X using the [homebrew][] package manager.
 The [Notes for Developers](./doc/Development.md) give more details.